Data Use and Embargo Policy

-The Neotoma Paleoecology Database is an international coalition of multiple constituent databases.
-The Data Use Policy described here applies to all constituent databases, unless superseded by data use policies developed for individual constituent databases (see Appendix 1).
+The Neotoma Paleoecology Database is an international coalition of multiple Constituent Databases.
+The Data Use Policy described here applies to all Constituent Databases, unless modified by data use policies developed for individual Constituent Databases (see Appendix 2).

 Use, Citation, and Attribution

 All data available through the Neotoma Paleoecology Database are free to use with attribution under a CC BY 4.0 license [link].
 Complete attribution operates at three levels: 1) a reference to the Neotoma Paleoecology Database, 2) reference to the relevant Constituent Database(s) (Appendix 2), and 3) references to all original investigators and primary publications for the data used.
 Large-scale studies that employ many datasets should seek solutions that ultimately result in citation for the datasets used.
 Neotoma now supports DOIs as citation endpoints for all datasets.